 Our adolescent and family health therapy programs include (but is not limited to):

-At Paradigm Malibu, every family is afforded the opportunity to participate in individual family therapy conducted by a family therapist.
+At Paradigm Treatment, every family is afforded the opportunity to participate in individual family therapy conducted by a family therapist.
 Individual family sessions allow participants to focus on family dynamics, specifically to enhance efforts to achieve the changes being sought in treatment.

 In individual family therapy, the unit of treatment is of course, the family, and/or the individual within the context of the family system.
-Paradigm Malibu’s family therapist facilitates discussions and problem solving sessions, often with the entire family but sometimes with a single participant when appropriate.
+Paradigm Treatment’s family therapist facilitates discussions and problem solving sessions, often with the entire family but sometimes with a single participant when appropriate.

 It is very important to make a clear distinction between family therapy and family‐involved therapy.
 Family‐involved therapy attempts to educate families about relationship patterns that typically contribute to the formation and continuation of problematic behaviors.
 It differs from family therapy in that the family is not the primary therapeutic focus, nor is there intervention in the system of family relationships.